morepath/morepath/doc/compared.rst

 Testability and Global state
 ----------------------------

-Developers that care about writing code try to avoid global state, in particular mutable global state, as it can make testing harder.
+Developers that care about writing testable code try to avoid global state, in particular mutable global state, as it can make testing harder.
 If the framework is required to be in a certain global state before the code under test can be run, it becomes harder to test that code, as you need to know first what global state to manipulate.

 Globals can also be a problem when multiple threads try to write the global at the same time.
 Web frameworks avoid this by using *thread